-When Hawkins - the company contracted to build the new school - began preparing the ground for the foundations, pounding and vibrations caused migraines and the noise made it difficult for students to concentrate on work to teach and had a massive effect on everyone," Bert said.
+When Hawkins - the company contracted to build the new school - began preparing the ground for the foundations, pounding and vibrations caused migraines and the noise made it difficult for students to concentrate on work.

 "It was driving everybody nuts.
 It made it very difficult